amhughes8/Hciliaris_Genome/lab_notebook/ONT_libraryprep_and_sequencing.md

 ### Step 2: DNA repair and end-prep
 > **Prep for this step:**
-> 1. Thaw all reagents on ice (see list below) and spin them down before first use of the day (_Note: DO NOT vortex the FFPE DNA Repair Mix or the Enzyme_)
+> 1. Thaw all reagents on ice (see list below) and spin them down before first use of the day (_Note: DO NOT vortex the FFPE DNA Repair Mix or the Enzyme Mix_)
 > 2. Prepare 750 μL of fresh 80% ethanol in nuclease-free water

 - [ ] In a 0.2 mL PCR tube, mix the following: